 More research is required to understand the benefits of Colloidal silver for TSW

 If you are considering using colloidal silver for Topical Steroid Withdrawal, it is important to understand that more research is needed to understand its efficacy.
-Although some people may have success with colloidal silver in treating their eczema or psoriasis, further clinical studies are required for TSW.
+Although some people may have success with colloidal silver in treating their eczema or psoriasis, further studies are required for TSW.

 Through the TSW Assist website, we hope to share crowd-sourced information on the efficacy or inefficacy of colloidal silver in helping TSW, as well as other solutions that may help.

 If you are unsure, please speak to a healthcare professional before using colloidal silver for topical steroid withdrawal.